The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Short definition: The role of macrophages in eliminating fragmented pigments.

-Macrophage activity is central to the pigment elimination mechanism after each laser session.
-Once ink particles are fragmented, macrophages phagocytose them and transport them to the lymphatic system for elimination.
-The efficiency of this activity varies according to the patient’s immune status, hydration level, physical activity, and the interval between sessions.
-An optimized immune system supports faster and more complete pigment elimination, reducing the total number of sessions required.
+Macrophage activity sits at the heart of how pigments are removed after each laser session.
+Once the ink particles have been fragmented, macrophages engulf them and carry them to the lymphatic system for elimination.
+How efficient this activity is varies with the customer's immune status, hydration level, physical activity and the interval between sessions.
+A well supported immune system favours faster and more complete elimination of pigments, which can reduce the total number of sessions needed.
+Individual results vary.

 See also: Macrophages, Phagocytosis, Lymphatic drainage.

-Short definition: Adjustment of laser settings according to the observed skin response.
+Short definition: Adjusting the laser settings according to the observed skin response.

-Parameter adjustment refers to the practitioner’s ability to modify treatment settings between sessions—fluence, spot size, pulse frequency, wavelength—based on the observed clinical response.
-This skill distinguishes expert treatment from standardized treatment.
-It takes into account tattoo evolution, the patient’s skin tolerance, observed side effects, and therapeutic goals.
+Parameter adaptation refers to the skin therapist's ability to modify the treatment settings between sessions, including fluence, spot size, pulse frequency and wavelength, according to the response observed.
+This skill is what separates expert treatment from a standardised one.
+It takes into account how the tattoo is evolving, the customer's skin tolerance, any side effects noted and the goals of the treatment.

 See also: Fluence, Spot size, Progressive strategy.

-Short definition: All methods used to reduce pain during the session.
+Short definition: The methods used to reduce discomfort during the session.

-Local analgesia includes all techniques intended to minimize discomfort during a laser tattoo removal session: topical anesthetic cream applied 45 to 60 minutes before treatment and skin cooling with cold air during the procedure.
-The method chosen depends on tattoo size, location, and the patient’s pain threshold.
+Local pain relief covers all the techniques used to minimise the discomfort felt during a laser tattoo removal session: topical numbing cream applied 45 to 60 minutes before the session, and skin cooling with a cold air jet during treatment.
+The choice of method depends on the size of the tattoo, its location and the customer's pain threshold.

 See also: Cryotherapy, Skin tolerance.